owenl131/Profile/README.md

 **Hackathon Projects**

-- Conversational UI on android for increased concentration while studying
+- Conversational UI on android for increased concentration while studying, using `Android` and `PocketSphinx`
-- Input system for less-abled users based on predictive character frequencies
+- Input system for less-abled users based on predictive character frequencies, using `p5.js`

 **RPG Quest** *2015*, Champion at Singapore Games Creation Competition